Defining a complaint

 - act as an interpreter

-- assist in responding and presenting the prisoner’s complaint, but
+- assist in responding and representing the prisoner’s complaint, but;

 - not act in any legal capacity or be legally qualified.

-Note: Any allegation of the following are managed as per the instructions set out in IR.07 Staff related incident report and investigation:
+- staff conduct and attitude must be referred to the prison director Note: Any allegation of the following are managed as per instructions set out in IR.07 Staff related incident report and investigation:

 - assault by staff on prisoner